lr001dev/Food-And-Fortune-WebApp/README.md

 3-Reset Wheel triggers unwanted actions if user clicks before loading a new city.
 Works fine after the fact.

+4-If user hits enter when loading city instead of clicking the button the page refreshes instead of registering the input.

 # Solve
 Must create logic to handle these cases.